 Since 1961, Ontario Nature’s Nature Reserves Program has protected vulnerable habitat across the province while providing opportunities for both scientific research and recreation.
 Crucial to the success of this program are volunteer stewards who act as eyes on the ground for the Nature Reserves team.
-Currently, Ontario Nature is looking for volunteer stewards for Baptist Harbour and Wilfred G. Crozier Nature Reserves.
+Currently, Ontario Nature is looking for volunteer stewards for Baptist Harbour and Wilfrid G. Crozier Nature Reserves.

 What Are the Tasks of a Volunteer Steward?